samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 ```

 Note that for some language elements, an opt-in requirement annotation is not applicable:

-* You cannot annotate a backing field or a getter of a property, just the property itself.
+* You can't annotate a backing field or a getter of a property, just the property itself.
-* You cannot annotate a local variable or a value parameter.
+* You can't annotate a local variable or a value parameter.

 ## Opt-in requirements for pre-stable APIs

 If you use opt-in requirements for features that are not stable yet, carefully handle the API graduation to avoid
-breaking the client code.
+breaking client code.

-Once your pre-stable API graduates and is released in a stable state, remove its opt-in requirement annotations from declarations.
+Once your pre-stable API graduates and is released in a stable state, remove any opt-in requirement annotations from
-The clients will be able to use them without restriction.
-However, you should leave the annotation classes in modules so that
+your declarations.
+The clients can then use them without restriction.
+However, you should leave the annotation classes
-the existing client code remains compatible.
+in modules so that the existing client code remains compatible.

-To let the API users update their modules accordingly (remove the annotations
-from their code and recompile), mark the annotations as [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/)
+To encourage API users update their modules by remove any annotations from their code and recompiling, mark the annotations
-and provide the explanation in the deprecation message.
+as [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/) and provide an explanation in the deprecation message.

 ```kotlin
 @Deprecated("This opt-in requirement is not used anymore.
 Remove its usages from your code.")